xueking1/VirInteraction/README.md

 * VirInteraction: Enhancing Virutal-LiDAR Points Interaction by Using Image Semantics and Density Estimation for 3D Object Detection.

+The code of this paper is currently in the version, and its usability and readability are poor.
+Therefore, this code will be released after optimization.

 The detection frameworks are shown below.

 ![](./tools/image/total.png)